-The critical aspect of this inner relationship among processes, is that attention must span and provide the ‘field’ this cycle takes place in.
+The critical aspect of this inner relationship among processes is that attention must span and provide the ‘field’ this cycle takes place in.
 If the span of attention is inadequate for the stretch between foreground and background, the learner disengages.
-The learner’s capacity for attentional stretch is related to the amplitude of their (affective) interest and reduced by disruptions (whether cognitive or affective).
+A learner’s capacity for attentional stretch depends on having enough (affective) interest to sustain continuity through any stutters or other attentional disruptions (whether cognitive or affective) experienced in the stretching.

-Disengagement from learning results when the foreground stretches too far or long away from relevancy or when the emotions aroused disrupt the flow of attentional interest.
-However disengagement is avoidable when it is caused by extraneous ambiguities (confusion) introduced by the form, structure, or pacing of information intended to be facilitative (i.e., language, vocabulary, conceptual density, explication style, complexity level, pace etc…) and/or when it causes disruptive emotional reactions to the feeling of the learning challenge (downward spiral of shame)
+Disengagement from learning results when the foreground stretches too far or long away from relevancy or when the emotions aroused stutter or break the flow of attentional interest.
+However, disengagement is avoidable when it is caused by extraneous ambiguities (confusion) introduced by the form, structure, or pacing of information intended to be facilitative (i.e., language, vocabulary, conceptual density, explication style, complexity level, pace, etc…) and/or when it causes disruptive emotional reactions to the feeling of the learning challenge (downward spiral of shame)

 PLEASE… We can’t sustain our efforts without your help.
 If you think we are on the right track, or even one that should be given consideration, then please help us.
 Please forward our posts as widely as you can.
 Your help can make a big difference in whether our work succeeds.
 Thank you.